benhsz/parless/README.md

 Although it may appear to be ambiguous (i.e. *how do you know that* `if` *expression is actually parenthesized when it could actually be falsely indented?*) it is made entirely unambiguous by the following.

-Here is the running example, but with one one closing parenthesis missing:
+Here is the running example, but with one closing parenthesis missing:

 ```racket
 ●define (factorial n)